samuolis/brink/README.md

 ### WORKING ON:
 - Brink Renovent 180
-- Please tell me, it should work with all ventilation systems
+- Please tell me, it should work with all Brink ventilation systems